-I was 22 and backpacking the first time I arrived in Barcelona, I was a 22-year-old backpacker and came in on an 8(ish) hour overnight bus ride from Paris.
+I was 22 and backpacking the first time I arrived in Barcelona, groggily pulling into the bus station after an 8(ish) hour overnight ride from Paris.
 I was flying solo at the the time as my travel partner and I had decided to split ways between the two Spanish cities we had our hearts set on (she Madrid, I Barcelona).
 It was still dark and the city was sleeping when I stepped off the bus at around 5am.
 And I had food poisoning.

-I was sick at the bus station.
-I was sick on the metro.
-I was sick in the street.
+I puked at the bus station.
+I puked on the metro landing.
+I puked on the street.

 When I arrived at my accommodation, I was informed that check in wasn’t until noon.
 So then I puked and waited in a nearby park.

 And thus began my long term love affair with Spain.

 There are not a lot of places in the world where one can start off with their face in a bin and end up deciding to live there for the greater part of the next decade.
 Spain is one of those places.
 And Barcelona was the start of my love affair with e-sweet España.

 So without further ado (or any more puke stories), my top ten must see, must do, must get lost in spots in bewitching Barcelona: